ulrichwisser/MMM-HTMLSnippet/README.md

 # MMM-HTMLSnippet
 MagicMirror module for external web widgets

 - This module loads a HTML snippet in an iFrame.
+(The iframe is needed to make script tags work.)
 - The iframe will be positioned as any other module would.
 (In the order of the configuration)
 - Optionally the content can be reloaded periodically.